The next Bitcoin halving (aka halvening) is almost here. In May 2020, the reward for mining new blocks will be cut in half from 12.5 to 6.25 Bitcoins.

 Meltem Demirors of CoinShares, a cryptocurrency investment/research firm, argued that due to the rise of Bitcoin and cryptocurrency derivatives, which decouples these assets from their inherent value and supply-demand economics, “there is a very real possibility the price of bitcoin does not go up after halving.”

-The truth: It’s true that the halvings have been known since the inception of Bitcoin.
+It’s true that the halvings have been known since the inception of Bitcoin.
 If this halving is priced in, that would imply that past halvings should have been priced in as well.
 Yet in the past two halvings, the price skyrocketed in the two years following.